Olbi90/picture_sort/README.md

 - .avi
 - .mkv

+After each run, the program generates a file named *error.txt*.
+This file serves as a log for any issues that occurred during the operation.
+It contains:

+1. List of unsupported or failed files:
+Every file that could not be moved or copied will be listed with its full path.

+2. Total number of unsupported files
+An absolute count of how many files could not be processed.

+3. Operation summary
+At the end of the file, a comparison is provided:
+- Total number of files processed
+- Number of files successfully moved/copied

 > **Warning:**
 > The author does not take any responsibility for damage or lost files.
 Please use this tool with caution.
 > It is strongly recommended to always use **copy mode** instead of **move** to avoid accidental data loss.